-Our original internal forecast for 2020 called for mid-single-digit percentage growth in each of sameasset NOI, FFO per unit and AFFO per unit.
+Our original internal forecast for 2020 called for mid-single-digit percentage growth in each of same-asset NOI, FFO per unit and AFFO per unit.
 In light of the global pandemic and consequent economic disruption, our revised internal forecast for 2020 calls for flat-to-mid-single-digit percentage growth in each of same-asset NOI, FFO per unit and AFFO per unit.
-We expect to allocate a large amount of capital in 2020 with the same strategic coherence and discipline we demonstrated in 2019.
-We're committed to allocating \$335 million to development and value-add activity over the course of 2020, and we expect to allocate additional capital to accretive acquisitions.
+While we do not forecast NAV per unit growth, we continue to expect it in 2020.
+We also expect to allocate a large amount of capital in 2020 with the same strategic coherence and discipline we demonstrated in 2019.
+We're committed to allocating \$172 million to development and value-add activity over the remainder of 2020, and we may allocate additional capital to accretive acquisitions.

-There are material areas of uncertainty with respect to our revised internal forecast, the most significant being the fact that we can't predict the duration of the physical-distancing measures that are now in place across Canada.
-We also can't predict how consumers will respond in the short term when physicaldistancing measures are lifted or relaxed.
+There are material areas of uncertainty with respect to our revised internal forecast, the most significant being the fact that we can't predict how consumers will respond as physical-distancing measures are being lifted or relaxed across Canada.
+We also can't predict the extent and severity of the economic disruption flowing from the global pandemic.